 - Fruitarian - a person who lives on fruit

 This doesn't taste exactly like the real thing but it is pretty good.

 2 Tablespoons No or Low Sodium vegetable broth or stock

 2 teaspoons molasses

 1 teaspoon sesame oil

 Freshly ground black pepper, to taste

 1/4 cup boiling water

-If needed, at the end, add Table Tasty salt substitute, to taste
+If needed, add Table Tasty salt substitute, to taste

 Combine all of the ingredients and let sit for about an hour for the flavors to mingle.
 Use sauce as is, or for a thicker sauce, let simmer to reduce sauce to about 3 Tablespoons (about half).